videojs/video.js/docs/skins.md

 Skins
 =====

 The default Video.js skin is made using HTML and CSS, so there's no need to learn a complicated skinning language to update colors or even create an entirely new skin.
-New in version 3.0 is the use of a sprites image file (video-js.png).
-The image allows for a little bit more classy design, as well as compatibility with older versions of IE now that the HTML skin also shows when Flash is used for those browsers.
+New in version 4.0 is the use of an icon font, which allows for the icons to be styled with CSS just like any other text.

-You can view the uncompressed CSS for the default skin by downloading the latest version of Video.js or viewing [the source version](https://github.com/videojs/video.js/blob/master/src/css/video-js.css) on Github.
+You can modify the default stylesheet and see the changes live using the [Player Designer](http://designer.videojs.com/).
+If you prefer, you can also view the uncompressed CSS for the default skin by downloading the latest version of Video.js or viewing [the source version](https://github.com/videojs/video.js/blob/master/src/css/video-js.css) on Github.

+If you'd like to choose your own icons, you can import the [Video.js font](/src/css/font) into [IcoMoon](http://icomoon.io/) and use any of their icons or upload your own.
+You can avoid modifying the CSS a little if you make sure to keep each icon mapped to the same character as the original font.
+Different icon packs have different licensing, so make sure to keep that in mind when creating your new collection!

 You can either override styles in the default skin: